ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 But, we did not discuss how we can actually achieve application integration, the goal of Elektra.

-Elektra 0.8.11 introduces the so called specification for the application's configuration, located below its own [namespace](/doc/help/elektra-namespaces.md) `spec`.
+Elektra 0.8.11 introduces the so-called specification for the application's configuration, located below its own [namespace](/doc/help/elektra-namespaces.md) `spec`.
 The specification itself also consists of (meta) key-value pairs.